Is Your LLM Secretly a World Model of the Internet? Model-Based Planning for Web Agents: : Model-Based Planning for Web Agents

 In addition to \texttt{sim} and \texttt{score}, a prerequisite to planning is candidate action generation.
-We employ a two-stage approach: first sampling top-k actions following ~\citet{koh2024tree}, then using LLM to self-refine unnecessary actions for simulation.
+We employ a two-stage approach: first sampling top-k actions following~\cite{koh2024tree}, then using LLM to self-refine unnecessary actions for simulation.
 This self-refinement step is motivated by our observation that at different steps, the same k can introduce varying degrees of irrelevant actions---some steps naturally have fewer plausible actions than others.
-We show the pseudo code of \OurMethod's overall design in Algorithm~\ref{alg:planning}. \texttt{termination\_check} verifies if the model outputs a \texttt{stop} action, reaches max steps, or repeats an action over 3 times, also following the implementation by~\citet{koh2024tree}.
+We show the pseudo code of \OurMethod's overall design in Algorithm~\ref{alg:planning}. \texttt{termination\_check} verifies if the model outputs a \texttt{stop} action, reaches max steps, or repeats an action over 3 times, also following the implementation by~\cite{koh2024tree}.
+Please refer to Appendix~\ref{appendix:prompts} for more implementation details.